University of Michigan Medicine: Biomedical Science Research Building

 The A. Alfred Taubman Biomedical Science Research Building (BSRB) at 109 Zina Pitcher Place houses biomedical research facilities.
 The BSRB opened in February 2006 and is around 472000 sqft The $220 million building occupies a site 415 ft by 200 ft and is 100 ft high.
 It is the largest research facility on campus and covers an entire city block.
-The design has been described as "striking...emphasizing light and curves," with its south wall being a "curved, glass ribbon of office space... separated from the terra cotta- and metal-clad laboratory areas by a sky-lit atrium."
+The design has been described as "striking...emphasizing light and curves," with its south wall being a "curved, glass ribbon of office space, which is separated from the terra cotta- and metal-clad laboratory areas by a sky-lit atrium."
 The building won a 2007 AIA Honor Award for architecture.

 The building contains six levels, including two partial levels, of research laboratories and offices, and features a basement, a two-level vivarium space that includes an imaging core, surgery, behavioral testing suite, aquatics suite, and cage/rack washing facilities.
 It houses 144 faculty offices; 1600 sqft of divisible seminar room and break-out area; 16000 sqft of linear equipment space; alcoves for tissue culture, fume hoods, general bench space and lab entries.
 The 240 lab modules in the building are grouped into six "neighborhoods" for geriatrics and biogerontology; immunology; cardiovascular science; cellular and molecular therapeutics; organogenesis; and neuroscience).
 The grouping of lab modules by scientific themes is a departure from traditional groupings by department.
 The facility is also home of the internationally renowned Center for Organogenesis and U-M Program for Neurology Research and Discovery (P-FUND).

 Construction planning by the New York City-based architectural firm of Polshek Partnership Architects began in 2001, with final design approval in 2002 and groundbreaking in April 2003.
 The BSRB was named in honor of A. Alfred Taubman, the university's largest individual donor.

 Within the building is the 300-seat Kahn Auditorium, named for philanthropists D. Dan and Betty Kahn of Bloomfield Hills, who gave $6 million to the university for cardiovascular research.
 The auditorium is sometimes called "The Pringle" because of its resemblance to the brand of potato chips.